Who we are

-The Law & Development Partnership (LDP) works with governments and their donor partners to develop, implement and manage reform programmes which strengthen national governance, planning and budgeting processes.
+LDP works with Governments and their donor partners to develop, implement and manage reform programmes which strengthen national governance, planning and budgeting processes.
 Our focus is on delivering results.
 At the heart of our work is the need to be clear about what works and what does not work in reform initiatives.
-We identify realistic and measurable performance indicators, from which we develop workable monitoring and evaluation frameworks; we assist Governments to implement them; and design and undertake rigorous evaluations to assess the impact of interventions.
+We identify realistic and measurable performance indicators, from which we develop workable monitoring and evaluation frameworks; we assist governments to implement them; and design and undertake rigorous evaluations to assess the impact of interventions.

-Our four core areas of expertise are: justice and security, private sector development, governance and institutional development and regional economic integration.
+Our four core areas of expertise are: justice and security; economic growth; governance; and trade and regional economic integration.
 We are passionate about contributing towards achieving measurable results, aid effectiveness and value for money.

 We understand donor processes and priorities and support co-ordinated donor approaches.
 We are familiar with the programme design, financing, implementation and monitoring and evaluation methodologies of most major donors.

 We work in complex environments, including in fragile and post-conflict states.
 We operate in multi-institutional and multi-sector settings.
 We are skilled in distilling key issues to multifaceted problems and bringing together a range of stakeholders to develop coherent and practical solutions that work.